Interior detail of a high-value home that reflects poorly evaluated purchase decisions

 • Future maintenance costs

-Many of these differences are detected when analyzing in detail the properties for sale from a technical perspective and not just aesthetics.
+Many of these differences are detected when analyzing in detail the properties for sale from a technical perspective and not just aesthetic.

 Prioritize aesthetics over functionality

 The design impacts, especially in high-end homes.
-However, when aesthetics are imposed without functional analysis, problems appear that are only detected when living the house.
+However, when aesthetics prevail without functional analysis, problems appear that are only detected when living in the house.

 Common mistakes at this point: